Yellow group — BACKSTABBER

 Actually belongs to: BACKSTABBER

-Actually belongs to: ___ PRESS
+Actually belongs to: KINDS OF CHAIN REACTION "EFFECTS"

 These words look like they belong in one group but actually fit somewhere else entirely.